realyze/pr-train/README.md

 If you modify a branch (or e.g. merge/rebase `fred_billing-refactor_frontend_bits` on top of `master`), you'll want all the other branches to receive the change. `git pr-train` does that by merging (or rebasing) each branch into their child branch (i.e., branch 1 into branch 2, branch 2 into branch 3 etc).

-If you wish, it also makes sure there is a "combined" branch (which contains the code of all subbranches and you can build it and run tests on it - please see the `Chained PR workflows` section below).
+If you wish, it also makes sure there is a "combined" branch (which contains the code of all subbranches, and you can build it and run tests on it - please see the `Chained PR workflows` section below).

 Now everytime you make a change to any branch in the train, run `git pr-train -p` to merge and push branches or `git pr-train -rpf` to rebase branches and force-push (if you prefer rebasing).